 Typical Computer Warranties:

-HP, Dell and Apple computers purchased through Purchase College are typically purchased with a 4 year warranty covering hardware replacement and next-day on-site service.
-In accordance with the State contract with HP, the warranty is included in the price of the computer.
-If you are purchasing an Apple, you must add the cost of the Apple Care warranty for the same 4-year period.
+HP, Dell and Apple computers purchased through Purchase College are typically purchased with a 3 to 5 year warranty covering hardware replacement and next-day on-site service.

 All Computers are College Property:

-Whether new computers are provided by the College or the unit, the computers being replaced will revert to CTS for disposal (computers are classified as hazardous waste due to the heavy metals they contain).
+Whether new computers are provided by the College or the unit, the computers being replaced will revert to CTS for disposal and recycling as computers are classified as hazardous waste due to the heavy metals they contain.